fullendmaestro/spatialGPT/README.md

 4. **Business Applications**: Optimize logistics, site selection, or event planning by integrating weather and location-based insights.

 ## Ai assistant context:

+The following are the information the assistant have access to to provide relevant and accurate result:

     - User location (if user allow access)
     - Attached loacations during prompt